 If you're planning to get a new set of cookware and have no idea what material will perform the best, it can become confusing.
-The material of the cookware has a big role in getting the flavor on the food and the taste of it.
+The material of the cookware has a significant role in bringing the flavor and taste of the food.
 When you go through the build material options of cookware, there are several types of them.
 Cast iron or Teflon-coated nonstick cookwares are pretty popular compared to the nearly-unknown titanium cookware.

 Is titanium cookware safe?